codeClinicLab/php_assignment/README.md

  this is for npm packages
  - ## npm install && npm run dev
- after that you have to run
+ after that you have to run following commands . please make sure you have vaild database connection in .env file and then run this command.
- please make sure you have vaild database connection in .env file and then run this command.
+ I have already update .env.example file for you. you just need to rename this from .env.expample to .env

 - ## php artisan migrate:fresh --seed
 this will seed the user entry so that you can able to login with api user .